 Use of hydroxytryptophan for successful dietary intervention in type II diabetes

-These conversions occur more in individuals with inflammation, which may be a link between inflammation and psychiatric or neurological disorders.
+These conversions occur more in individuals with inflammation, which may link inflammation and psychiatric or neurological disorders.

-5-HTP is not directly converted to neurotoxic metabolites, but high levels of serotonin can cause a reaction that increases these metabolites.
+5-HTP is not directly converted to neurotoxic metabolites, but high serotonin levels can cause a reaction that increases these metabolites.

 Side Effects and Safety Profile of Hydroxytryptophan